intel/llvm/sycl/doc/syclcompat/README.md

 The `SYCLCOMPAT_CHECK_ERROR` macro encapsulates an error-handling mechanism for expressions that might throw `sycl::exception` and `std::runtime_error`.
-If no exceptions are thrown, it returns `syclcompat::error_code::SUCCESS`.
-If a `sycl::exception` is caught, it returns `syclcompat::error_code::BACKEND_ERROR`.
+If no exceptions are thrown, it returns `syclcompat::error_code::success`.
+If a `sycl::exception` is caught, it returns `syclcompat::error_code::backend_error`.
-If a `std::runtime_error` exception is caught, `syclcompat::error_code::DEFAULT_ERROR` is returned instead.
+If a `std::runtime_error` exception is caught, `syclcompat::error_code::default_error` is returned instead.
 For both cases, it prints the error message to the standard error stream.

 ``` c++